Calculate field values

 Considerations when calculating field values

-• If you have a filter on your layer in the map, only the records that meet the filter criteria will have their values calculated.
+• When you calculate values for a layer in Map Viewer Classic and you have a filter on the layer, only the records that meet the filter criteria will have their values calculated.

 • When writing SQL expressions, Calculate Field works only with field names, not with field aliases.
 The Fields list shows you all the field names available for calculations.
 You can filter this list by the field types String, Numeric, and Date.